Food Service Director

 CVSD Food Services

 Conewago Valley School District (CVSD) recognizes that wellness and proper nutrition are related to students physical well-being, growth, development and readiness to learn.
 All foods available in the district schools during the day are offered to students with consideration for promoting student health and reducing childhood obesity.
-Foods provided through the National School Lunch Programs comply with federal nutrition standards under the Healthy Hunger Free Kids Act (HHFKA).
+Foods provided through the National School Breakfast & Lunch Programs comply with federal nutrition standards under the Healthy Hunger Free Kids Act (HHFKA).
 The Conewago Valley School District offers breakfast and lunch to all students during the school day in each of its buildings.

-Many families need financial assistance at various times.
+Many families need financial assistance at various times throughout the school year.
 It is important to take advantage of programs that can help keep your children healthy and learning in spite of financial pressures.
-We encourage all families who are eligible for the Free and Reduced Lunch program to apply, and to know that we are committed to protecting your privacy.
+We encourage all families who are eligible for the Free and Reduced Meal program to apply, and to know that we are committed to protecting your privacy.

 Breakfast & Lunch Program

 Parents are responsible for providing their children with lunch money or a packed lunch from home.
-Parents are also encouraged to put money “on account” for their children in the district.
+Parents are also encouraged to put money “on account” for their children in the district to utilize daily.
 When children have money on their lunch account, it allows for a smoother process during lunchtime and can avoid money being misplaced or lost.
 Parents may write a check to CVSD Food Service, send cash, or make a payment online with debit, credit, or e-check via Skyward family access.
 Due to COVID-19, we strongly encourage you to utilize online payments via Skyward, to cut back on face-to-face currency exchange.
 If you prefer to utilize cash or check, we ask that you send the payment in an envelope with your child's name & PIN and have it sent to the office for deposit on their account.
 For secondary students, please have your child drop the payment into the safety deposit box located in the office.
 Payments in-person and in the food service line will be strongly discouraged.

 This institution is an equal opportunity provider.